sirinath/Terracotta/license-generator/README.txt

 If you want to move it to another domain, modify resources/webstart.jnlp

 4. If you replace or add any jar files, please rerun signjars.sh to sign them

+B. Ehcache license generator:

+1. Code /export1/dev/hhuynh/ehcache-enterprise/ehcache-license-generator
+   The project depends on /export1/dev/hhuynh/ehcache-enterprise/ehcachedx

+2. Webstart file for this generator is in resources/ehcache-license-generator-webstart.jnlp